United States : Safety by City

 PICKPOCKETS RISK : MEDIUM

 Pickpockets are not very common in this city.
 More serious crimes are usually committed here.
-However, most often, pickpockets can operate in crowded places and public transport.
+However, most often, if pickpockets occur, pickpocketers operate in crowded places and public transport.
 Be careful, and watch your pockets.

 NATURAL DISASTERS RISK : LOW